 Is your brand new or nearly new Dell Latitude 7400 laptop hot with the fan continuously running fast and loud for no apparent reason?
-When you check Task Manager CPU utilization isn’t high as might be expected – no runaway processes that need to be killed, no webpage written for IE11 with ads coded by drunken lemurs.
+When you check Task Manager CPU utilization isn’t high as might be expected – no runaway processes that need to be killed, no apps killing the CPU with high demand.
 Sure you have your base apps open, and the normal

 12 28 tabs in your favorite browser (Vivaldi) but you’re not rendering any video files or running a Bitcoin mining operation.
 What the Intel is going on?

 The Issue – Your laptop’s Intel CPU is being instructed to run at maximum speed for no reason.
 This makes your laptop hot and when it gets hot the fan kicks on full blast to cool the now glowing hot CPU.
 Depending on your environment you may not be able to hear the fan until up close (it’s a laptop fan, not a Mac Pro monster desktop that could power a small village…).
 You will be able to feel the heat on the bottom exhaust grille, careful it’s HOT.
 This can happen randomly and may persist hours or days until you restart.
 A restart will fix the issue but it will come back.
 If this happens repeatedly and for long periods of time you’re not only loosing performance, it may also be damaging your system.

 - Update – Intel Chipset Device Software (25 Mar 2020 or later)

 - Update – Intel Dynamic Platform and Thermal Framework (19 Feb 2019 or later)

 - Update – Intel Management Engine Components installer (08 Jul 2020 or later)

 - Update – BIOS 1.10.1 or later (09 Sep 2020 or later)